ryagas/100-days-of-code/log.md

 ### Day 22-24: September 21-23, 2019

 **Today's Progress**:
-A wrapped up the indecision-app and began working on expensify-app and learning Redux.
+Wrapped up the indecision-app and began working on expensify-app and learning Redux.

 **Thoughts:**
 Redux is an interesting way to deal with application state.